 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 25 types of birds COMMON in Rhode Island!
+Today, you will learn about 35 types of birds COMMON in Rhode Island!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂

 #1.
 American Robin

 - A beautiful thrush that features a rusty red breast and a dark head and back.

 - Look for a white throat and white splotches around the eyes.

 - Both sexes are similar, except that females appear paler.

 American Robins are one of the most familiar birds in Rhode Island!

 They inhabit a wide variety of habitats and naturally are found everywhere from forests to the tundra.
 But these thrushes are comfortable around people and are common to see in backyards.